 The distance-learning program is designed for those who do not live in the immediate vicinity of the main campus in Orange County.
-Students desiring to be admitted to this program must reside at least 50 miles from VIU.
 The program offers interactive distance education courses through a internet-based 7-week modular format.
 This delivery option will benefit distance students who would like to access their course lectures from any location, as long as a computer and intranet connection are available.

 The distance-learning program follows an academic calendar with spring, summer and fall terms, and therefore, courses may be taken twice a semester or once each summer during a 7-week term.
 A typical graduate course includes pre-recorded streaming video (or in some rare cases audio) lectures completed over a 7-week period.
 For example, a course which began on September 24 will be completed by October 9.
 Courses may be taken in any sequence unless there are stated prerequisites.
 For more information about distance learning visit the “Distance Learning” menu on this site.